 Just in case you didn’t get the message, the 2020 Toyota Supra is the fastest car in the brand’s line-up.
-This is the quickest of any production car Toyota has manufactured, ever (excluding the Lexus brand, of course).
+Also, this is the quickest of any production car Toyota has manufactured, ever (excluding the Lexus brand, of course)!
 That’s no small accomplishment.
 Sure, design is supposed to be the focus here, but to not involve performance is a disservice to the conversation, as the styling should in some way relate to the intent of the vehicle.

 Article and photos by John Grafman

 This particular Toyota showcases 335-horsepower, which doesn’t exactly sound earthshattering for a sportscar in 2020, but it almost is.
 And, 365-lb.-ft. of torque at 1,600-4,500 rpm is also healthy, but not class-leading.
 Fortunately, the Supra’s ZF 8-speed automatic transmission is able to make the most of the power that the 3.0-liter, 6-cylcinder offers up.
 In this case, that’s a perfect combo.
 This translates to a 4.1 second 0-60 time, and worthy of being a true sportscar.